Oswaldo Cabrera Player Props: Yankees vs. Angels

-On Wednesday, Oswaldo Cabrera (.243 batting average in his past 10 games, with two doubles, a walk and five RBI) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 7:05 PM ET.
+Oswaldo Cabrera -- 1-for-4 in his last game -- will be in action for the New York Yankees against the Los Angeles Angels, with Patrick Sandoval on the hill, on April 20 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Twins.
+In his last game he had a one-hit performance (1-for-4) against the Angels.

 Oswaldo Cabrera Game Info & Props vs. the Angels